gitladen7/krcrypt/README.md

 ===
 kr daemon needs to be running (`kr restart`) and krd socket should be placed on the default path. (`$HOME/.kr/krd.sock`)

+NOTICE: It only works with RSA key type.

 - encryption: `node krcrypt.js encrypt [identifier] [file]`
 - decryption: `node krcrypt.js decrypt [file]`